annasapsfordfrancis/fantasy-name-generator/README.md

 ### File Overview

 #### Libraries:
-I'm using Flask and Python to run things server-side and HTML and TailwindCss in the browser.
-Some of the browser-side scripting is pure JavaScript and some is HTMX.
-I'm using Flask-Assets to bundle script files.
+I'm using [Flask](https://palletsprojects.com/p/flask/) and Python to run things server-side and HTML and [Tailwind CSS](https://tailwindcss.com/docs) in the browser.
+Some of the browser-side scripting is pure JavaScript and some is [HTMX](https://htmx.org/docs/).
+I'm using [Flask-Assets](https://flask-assets.readthedocs.io/en/latest/) to bundle script files.

 #### static > data
 This contains the name lists that namemaker uses to generate the Markov chains.
 Lists are separated by culture and gender.